 Students work in pairs and make a list of things that people could do to help solve the problem of water pollution.
-There are some ideas in this part of the sequence, but encourage the students to think of their own ideas as well.
+There are some ideas in the lesson, but encourage the students to think of their own ideas as well.
 Help them with vocabulary as necessary.